-Kapha Dosha is the energetic force of Earth and Water and therefore possesses the qualities of heavy, slow, stable, dense, liquid, cool, soft, hard, cloudy and gross (as in solid).
+Kapha Dosha is the energetic force of Earth and Water and therefore possesses the qualities of heavy, slow, stable, dense, liquid, cool, soft, hard, cloudy, and gross (as in solid).
 A Kapha menstrual disorder will then possess similar qualities.
-In terms of the Western disorders of menstruation, Kapha disorders may fall into the categories of Menorrhagia, Dysmenorrhea, PMS or PMDD depending on the symptoms that manifest.
+In terms of the Western disorders of menstruation, Kapha disorders may fall into the categories of Menorrhagia, Dysmenorrhea, PMS, PMDD, fibroids, and cysts depending on the symptoms that manifest.

 - Prolonged menstruation, bleeding over 7 days